 Although Moses may have been somewhat older than Mary or the healed man or Timothy when he became "of age" the basics are the same.

 TO THE GLORY OF GOD

-When the Spirit came the reality of the Kingdom of God came.
-From that day on many of the words of Christ also became realities.
+When the Spirit came He brought the reality of the Kingdom of God with Him and fulfilling these words of Christ:

 “...
-I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom,” Matthew 26'29, also Mark 14'25, Luke 22'18.
+I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom,” Matthew 26'29 also Mark 14'25.